orboan/lab2/README.md

 ### test as external module

-Added this repo as a module in synctest.
+Added this repo as a module in synctest.....